holtbakk/KQL-AC/README.md

 ## Quirks / Challenges

-* Feide session lifetime
+* Feide session lifetime.
-* AuthenticationContext logging (where is notApplicable?)
+* AuthenticationContext logging.
+Where is notApplicable?
-* Fields not available in AADSignInEventsBeta in advanced hunting
+* Fields not available in AADSignInEventsBeta in advanced hunting, the only (?) table containing both interactive and non-interactive sign-ins.

 ## Step-by-step